 Being a confident woman and mother is individualized and can change each day.
 Renee explores the ways we can improve confidence, of ourselves and our children.

 Crissy and I had the privilege of meeting with Renee several months ago.
 I think it was in March, and we just really connected with her.
-She had some fantastic things to say and we were so happy when she agreed to come back and speak to everyone again, this time with a fuller crowd rather than it just being just me and Crissy.
+She had some fantastic things to say and we were so happy when she agreed to come back and speak to everyone again, this time with a fuller crowd rather than it just being Crissy and I.

 So, we’d like to introduce Renee Avis, she’s a licensed professional counselor in private practice for almost 15 years.
 She specializes in postpartum depression and anxiety as well as eating disorders and unhappy relationships with food.
 Renee recently launched ‘Our Mom Tribe’ where she offers coaching for mom on topics such as exposing negative thoughts, being a confident woman, body confidence, and so much more.
 So without further introduction, I’d like to turn it over to Renee and let you take it away.